Message from the President

 SoUSAFFS was established in 1960 to more specifically support the USAF FS than AsMA at-large could.
 Since then, SoUSAFFS members have contributed in immeasurable ways to the advancement of the art and science of Aerospace Medicine and have shaped the Air Force Medical Service into the premier organization that it is today.
 Many SoUSAFFS members are icons in aerospace medicine for this reason.
 AsMA is growing to encompass human performance and this is perfectly consonant with the AFMS’ vector.
 This is an exciting time to be an Air Force Flight Surgeon!

 If you are not an AsMA member, please join.
-If you are an AsMA member and eligible to be a SoUSAFFS member but aren’t (see membership criteria; note that you don’t have to be a US FS to join!), please visit the AsMA membership page to join or renew your membership.
+If you are an AsMA member and eligible to be a SoUSAFFS member but aren’t (see membership criteria; note that you don’t have to be a US FS to join!).

 If you are a SoUSAFFS member, please update your profile and become a committee member.
 We need your support and talents to make SoUSAFFS even better!